Skip to content

 Terminal window

-• Web client (Vite) to static assets
+• Client (Vite) to static assets in dist/client/

 Build output includes size reporting so you can monitor bundle sizes.